zbalkan/zbalkan.github.io/_posts/2025-08-17-log-replay.md

 #### ID4688-4778 RDP hijack command execution.evtx

-The second log set shows activity from the Security event log, dominated by Security/4688 and a single Security/4778.
+The second log set shows activity from the Security event log, dominated by `Security/4688` and a single `Security/4778` event.
 While process creation is mostly informational, reconnect events are more relevant for detecting possible lateral movement or RDP hijacking.

 We must align with the Wazuh rules classification guide once again.
 It is beter to pick level **13 - Unusual error (high importance)** here.
 It is worth an alert but we cannot be sure if the attack succeded, with lack of other indicators we had in the previous log.
 We must: